Introducing MSL Master - Mandarin as a Second Language

 When she moved to Hong Kong, she turned to teaching Chinese full time and further developed these materials to two sets of Chinese textbooks, the Mandarin Express series and the Chinese Reading and Writing series.
 Ten years later, she revised them to their second edition.
 Moreover, she incorporated the Chinese Reading and Writing series with sounds.

 The company — MSL Master

-Soon after she moved to Hong Kong, April started MSL Master, which stands for Mandarin as a Second Language Master.
+In Hong Kong, April started MSL Master, which stands for Mandarin as a Second Language Master.

-The mission of the company is to help students learn Chinese effectively and efficiently while having great fun.
+The mission of the company is to help students learn Chinese effectively and efficiently while having fun.

 For self-study students, follow these two guides to get you started on your learning journey: